chauvinSimon/tri_stats/README.md

 - Most of the time, athletes spend **just a bit less than 6s in transition to remove their wetsuit**, and put it correctly into their box.
   - Maybe 4s or 5s when everything goes well?
 But up to 10s when one leg does not want to get out.
 - **Conclusion**: the **overall time gain of wearing the wetsuit for 300m seems to be positive: around 6s**.
-  - Apart from time saving, wetsuits offer additional benefits: temperature **comfort** and probably saving some energy in the legs.
+  - Apart from time saving, wetsuits offer additional benefits: temperature **comfort** and probably saving some **energy in the legs**.
+Also, athletes may a couple of seconds to breath while removing it at T1.
 - Conversely, assuming an **overall 6s spent** for removal, wearing a **wetsuit is beneficial above ~150m** for top athletes.
 Under ~150m, time is lost overall.

 **Derivation:** The time for a 300m swim is probably **around 3:30 - 4:00**.